Faculty & Staff Positions

-Intern/Americorps Teacher Program
+Intern Americorps Teacher Program

 Are you interested in teaching?
 How about in an environment with small class sizes and a dedicated, supportive faculty?
 Are you looking for an opportunity to coach and be an advisor to a small group of students?

-The Saint Ignatius Loyola Academy intern teacher program is a two-year program where you will work with highly motivated inner-city boys who attend the Academy on full scholarships and who are aspiring to attend competitive, college-preparatory high schools and colleges.
+The St. Ignatius Loyola Academy intern teacher program is a two-year program where you will work with highly motivated inner-city boys who attend the Academy on full scholarships and who are aspiring to attend competitive, college-preparatory high schools and colleges.

 Summer Leadership Institute (SLI) - for Academy Graduates only